-First, it is my personal belief that you should not homeschool unless your husband agrees to it.
+First, it is my personal belief that you should not homeschool unless both parents agree to it.
 A homeschooling mom needs her husband’s support.
 You will need your husband to be “on your side” if you have difficulties.
 (And we all have difficult situations to deal with now and then!)
 You will want his input and suggestions and support.
 You may need his help from time to time.
 This may not be a very popular opinion, but I honestly believe it’s not a good idea to homeschool unless your husband agrees to it.

 What should you do if, after all of this, your husband doesn’t change his mind and is still against homeschooling?
 If that happens, I suggest that you:

 • Do have your plans ready in case your husband changes his mind and agrees to let you give it a try.
 You don’t have to have elaborate plans, a syllabus for every subject, and tons of books and materials.
 Just have an idea of what you want to do and what materials you’ll need so you will be ready just in case.

 • Don’t “nag” your husband and point out every single negative thing that the children experience in public or private school.
 Be reasonable about what you point out to discuss with him.